 Mark your calendars!
 BCU will hold its annual Economic Outlook on Thursday, February 21, 2019.
 The event will be held at the McCamly Plaza Hotel downtown and is open to the public.
 The event is free but advance registration is required.
-The event will begin at 8:00 AM and will include breakfast.
+Breakfast will begin at 7:00 AM and event will begin at 7:30 AM.
 More details will be announced in January.

-President's Desk...cont'd
+President's Desk ... cont'd

-Big things are also going on downtown Battle Creek.
+Big things are also going on in downtown Battle Creek.
 In early October, BCU finalized the sale of the property at 15 Carlyle Street to Cody and Caitlynn Newman.
 Their company, Restore (269), is renovating the three-story building, which will have office space, event space, and a brewery.
-In early November, BCU completed the sale of the 64 W Michigan Avenue to New Holland Brewing Company.
+In early November, BCU completed the sale of the 64 W. Michigan Avenue to New Holland Brewing Company.
 New Holland will soon begin their renovations and are on schedule to open in summer 2019.

-The most recent development for Battle Creek's downtown came on Tuesday, November 27, when the Michigan Strategic Fund Board approved \$10 million in project financing for the redevelopment of Heritage Tower, a 19-story building in heart of downtown.
+The most recent development for Battle Creek's downtown came on Tuesday, November 27, when the Michigan Strategic Fund Board approved \$10 million in project financing for the redevelopment of Heritage Tower, a 19-story building in the heart of downtown.
 This was the final piece of funding needed to make this project a reality.